Live

 Receipts, not promises

-Every flagged edge is timestamped the moment it appears, then graded when the game settles — wins and losses, plus whether the price moved our way by tip-off.
+Every flagged edge is timestamped the moment it appears, then graded when the game settles, wins and losses, plus whether the price moved our way by tip-off.
 No tout site shows its receipts.
-This one will.
+This one does.

 Flagged pickDetectedAt closeLine valueResult